 1. Becoming Complacent After Reaching Certain Milestones

-This seems like a completely rational idea until those numbers start to dwindle, or a disruptive competitor bursts onto the scene.
+This seems like an entirely rational idea until those numbers start to dwindle, or a disruptive competitor bursts onto the scene.
 If you’re too busy to think about marketing or improvements, you need to make some changes to your daily routine.
-This is why business growth is widely viewed as an endless process.
+This is why business growth is widely viewed as a continuous process.

 In the same vein, a business might get complacent during their industry’s slow season.
 Why market yourself or make improvements when your industry is the last thing on your customer’s mind?
 The answer is simple: because when it gets busy, you won’t have time to do these things.